jwg4/dwr/PITCHME.md

  - using a command line interface
  - by multiple processes at once
  - anyone who can read or write to your file
+ - with Datasette - an awesome project to wrap SQLite database with REST APIs

 ---
 ## WHEN should I use SQLite?